Autonomic dysreflexiaAutonomic hyperreflexia; Spinal cord injury - autonomic dysreflexia; SCI - autonomic dysreflexia

 - Tilt-table testing (testing of blood pressure as the body position changes)

-- Toxicology screening (tests for any drugs, including medications, in your bloodstream)
+- Toxicology screening (tests for any drugs, including medicines, in your bloodstream)

-This condition is life threatening, so it is important to quicklyfind and treat the problem.
+AD is life threatening, so it is important to quickly find and treat the problem.

 - Remove tight clothing

 Proper treatment depends on the cause.
-If medications or drugs are causing the symptoms, those drugs must be stopped.
-Any illness that is causing the symptoms needs to be treated.
-For example, the health care provider will check for a blocked urinary catheter and signs of constipation.
+If medicines or illegal drugs are causing the symptoms, those drugs must be stopped.
+Any illness needs to be treated.
+For example, the provider will check for a blocked urinary catheter and signs of constipation.

-If a slowing of the heart rate is causing the symptoms, drugs called anticholinergics (such as atropine) may be used.
+If a slowing of the heart rate is causing AD, drugs called anticholinergics (such as atropine) may be used.

-You may need apacemaker for an unstable heart rhythm.
+A pacemaker may be needed for an unstable heart rhythm.

 When to Contact a Medical Professional

-Call your health care provider if you have symptoms of autonomic hyperreflexia.
+Call your provider right away if you have symptoms of AD.

-In people with spinal cord injury, the following may also help prevent this condition:
+In people with spinal cord injury, the following may also help prevent AD:

 - Prevent bladder infections